ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The _cancel_ method cancels the future (completes it exceptionally) because it has not yet completed.
+The _cancel_ method cancels the future (completes it exceptionally) because it is not completed.

 ```